Last updated on .

 Horse Guards Building

 Continuing further north is the Horse Guards building.
 It was built between 1750 and 1759 to replace an older barracks and stables for the Household Cavalry.
 The earlier building was once the main entrance to the Palace of Whitehall, the main residence of English monarchs from 1530 to 1698, and later St. James’s Palace.
-The building faces Horse Guards Parade to the west, where jousting tournaments were held during the time of Henry VIII.
+The building faces Horse Guards Parade to the west, where jousting tournaments were held during the reign of Henry VIII.

 Horse Guards Parade (foreground) and Horse Guards building (rear)